-The Affordable Care Act’s employer shared responsibility provisions require certain employers (called applicable large employers or ALEs) to offer affordable health coverage to at least 95% of their full-time employees and their dependents, or otherwise make a payment to the IRS.
+The Affordable Care Act’s employer shared responsibility provisions require certain employers (called applicable large employers or ALEs) to offer affordable health coverage to at least 95% of their full-time employees and their dependents, or otherwise make an employer shared responsibility payment to the IRS.

-If you are an ALE and do not offer affordable health coverage to at least 95% of your full-time employees, you may be subject to one of two employer shared responsibility payments.
+If you are an ALE and do not offer affordable health coverage to at least 95% of your full-time employees, you may be subject to one of two types of payments.

 Failure to Offer Minimum Essential Coverage